-- Contains up to 62 entries. - Must be within the frequency range for the region currently selected. - Changes are not stored in flash, thus changes made are not retained after a power cycle, including when the ENABLE line is activated after having been in the shutdown state. - Individual entries cannot be changed without reloading the entire table.

-• Frequencies are used in the order of entries in the table, so if a random order is required, the frequencies must be pre-randomized before entering.
+- Contains up to 62 entries. - Must be within the frequency range for the region currently selected. - Changes are not stored in flash, thus changes made are not retained after a power cycle, including when the ENABLE line is activated after having been in the shutdown state. - Inability to change individual entries after uploading without reloading the entire table. - Frequencies are used in the order of entries in the table, so if a random order is required, the frequencies must be pre-randomized before entering.